telefonicaid/fiware-orion/doc/manuals/devel/flowsIndex.md

 This document provides an index of the different diagrams used in the development documentation.

+Note there is some gaps in the number sequences (for instance, between MB-19 an MB-23).
+This is due some diagrams were removed due to changes in Orion Context Broker functionality and it's fine.

 Related to request management (RQ management):

 * [RQ-01: Reception of a request](sourceCode.md#flow-rq-01)